The Human Condition (Magritte): Relation to other paintings

 Paintings within paintings appear frequently in Magritte works.
 Euclidean Walks (1955) is a work perhaps most like The Human Condition.
 It places a canvas in front of a high window depicting the tower of a close building and a street below.
 In The Fair Captive (1947), there is a beach scene with an easel set up.
 As in the previous cases it holds a canvas depicting what the viewer might expect to be behind it.
 This time though, flames from a burning tuba in front of the frame are seen "reflected."
 The Call of the Peaks (1942) shows a mountain canvas in front of a mountain background which is buffeted on the right by a curtain.

 The list of similar works can easily be extended to include such paintings as The Key to the Fields (1936), its 1964 reincarnation Evening Falls and the 1942 work The Domain of Arnheim, all of which feature broken windows whose shattered glass pieces on the floor still show the outside world they used to conceal.

-Another series of pieces which show both strong similarities and strong differences from The Human Condition are the works titled The Alarm Clock.
+Another series of pieces which show both strong similarities to and strong differences from The Human Condition are the works titled The Alarm Clock.
 In these works, a painting is placed on an easel in front of a window or on a balcony with a simple landscape in the background.
 However, the painting does not show what may possibly be behind, but is instead an upside-down basic fruit still life.